Biology (BI)

 Available via Ecampus

-BI 103, *HUMAN BIOLOGY: ANATOMY, PHYSIOLOGY AND DISEASE, 4 Credits
+BI 103, +*HUMAN BIOLOGY: THE HUMAN BODY, HEALTH AND DISEASE, 4 Credits

-Introduction to the biology of humans, including aspects of human health and disease.
-Lectures introduce biological themes and research in the context of current issues in science and society.
-Hands-on laboratories focus on using organisms and technologies to explore biology and develop skills for lifelong learning.
-No previous science courses are required, intended for non-biological science majors.
-This course can be taken alone or in any combination with BI 101 and BI 102.
+Explores human biology, including aspects of human disease and health.
+Examines biological themes and research in the context of current issues in science and society.
+Hands-on laboratories focus on using specimens, models, and technologies to explore biology and develop skills for lifelong learning.

 Available via Ecampus